Generalization of Benalcazar-Bernevig-Hughes model to arbitrary dimensions: Hamiltonians and corner states

 \subsection{Model Hamiltonians}

-Lower dimensional topological states can usually be used to construct topological phases in higher dimensions \cite{Teo2010,Bomantara2019,Zhang2020f}.
-Here, we choose the 1D extended SSH model as a building block and construct the $d$D Hamiltonians \beqn
+Lower-dimensional topological states can be used to construct topological phases in higher dimensions \cite{Teo2010,Bomantara2019,Zhang2020f}.
+Here, we choose the 1D extended SSH model as the building block and construct the $d$D Hamiltonians \beqn